Frequently Asked Questions

 Is it only residencies?
 I thought there were workshop opportunities available...

-Through our open selection process, we're seeking storytellers who are interested in an artist-centered residency that will provide a creative and nurturing environment, supportive artistic community, and dramaturgical resources in a bucolic setting.
-These residencies will not include a full developmental workshop with actors and a creative team, but there will be opportunities to hear your work out loud in informal settings.
+We're seeking storytellers who are interested in an artist-centered residency that will provide a creative and nurturing environment, supportive artistic community, and dramaturgical resources in a bucolic setting.
+These residencies will not include a full developmental workshop with actors and a creative team, but there will likely be opportunities to hear your work out loud in informal settings.

 IS THERE AN OPPORTUNITY TO HEAR MY WORK AT THE CONFERENCE?